 Watch or Stream F1 Live

 Each and every Formula One weekend will be broadcast on Fox Sports, and will be available to watch live online.
-Currently the Foxtel Sports Combo is offering no lock-in contract if trialled before August 18, and if you’re out and about you can stream F1 racing free with the Foxtel App within minutes of getting started.
+Currently the Foxtel Sports Combo is offering the first 3 months free if trialled by September 17, and if you’re out and about you can stream F1 racing free with the Foxtel App within minutes of getting started.

-So while you can watch the F1 Grand Prix Free to Air live just once here in 2018, Fox Sports will broadcast all twenty-one exciting weekends Live and in HD, including the German Grand Prix (July 22) and Hungarian GP (July 29).
+So while you can watch the F1 Grand Prix Free to Air live just once here in 2018, Fox Sports will broadcast all twenty-one exciting weekends Live and in HD, including the Singapore Grand Prix (Sept 16) and Russian GP (Sept 30).
 Foxtel also has the most extensive Live coverage of the V8 Supercars championship and each and every championship MotoGP race, so you may wish to review their latest sports TV packages.

 2018 Grand Prix Live Australian TV Schedule